Render Tree vs DOM Tree Differences Explained

 Framework-Specific Mitigations

-React Toggling display: none via inline styles or CSS classes on large lists.
-Unmount components via conditional rendering ({show && <List />}).
-Use content-visibility: auto for virtualized containers.
+React Toggling display: none via inline styles on large lists Conditional rendering ({show && <List />}) or content-visibility: auto on the container

 function scheduleVisualUpdate(mutationFn) {